insin/DOMBuilder/docs/htmlmode.rst

    < > & ' "

-If you have a ``String`` which is known to be safe for inclusion without escaping, pass it through :js:func:`DOMBuilder.markSafe` before adding it to a :js:class:`HTMLElement`.
+If you have a ``String`` which is known to be safe for inclusion without escaping, pass it through :js:func:`DOMBuilder.html.markSafe` before adding it to a :js:class:`HTMLElement`.

-.. js:function:: DOMBuilder.markSafe(value)
+.. js:function:: DOMBuilder.html.markSafe(value)

    :param String value: A known-safe string.
    :returns: A ``SafeString`` object.